Editor’s Key Takeaways: Lightroom Mastery: Organize, Edit, and Save Images

 6. Don’t Use Keywords

 Once you’ve imported your photos into Lightroom, don’t waste your time keywording your images.
+Keywording can consume a lot of time and it’s generally unnecessary unless you are a stock photographer or managing a vast archive of images.

 7. Rename Your Photos

-To rename a Collection of images, select all the photos (you can use Ctrl+A or Cmd+A), then click Library>Rename Images.
+To rename a Collection of images, select all the photos (you can use Ctrl+A or Cmd+A), then click Library > Rename Images.

 8. Create Three Collections for Each Shoot